 Everybody loves to hate Time’s Square due to the crazy busy traffic, streets overrun by tourists and people hustling in superhero costumes but it’s certainly worth a peek of the bright Broadway lights and billboards before swiftly moving on.
 If you do have a love of musicals though, go to one of the TKTS booths for discounted tickets.

 A few blocks away, you’ll run into the Rockefeller Centre.
 The large complex is home to NBC Studios at 30 Rock with a viewing platform, Top of the Rock, as well as Radio City Music Hall.
 This is also where the most famous Christmas tree in the United States is lit up every year.

 As Tina Fey fans and ‘30 Rock’ nerds, this was a highlight to our visit to NYC.

-We did not get to spend a lot of time on Upper East & Upper West side but we definitely spent some quality time in between.
+We didn’t get to spend a lot of time on Upper East & Upper West side but we definitely spent some quality time in between.
 As you can tell by taking one look at the map of Manhattan, the park is vast and there are a bunch of things to do.

-We took one of the little rowing boats for a spin on The Lake.
+We took one of the rowing boats for a spin on The Lake.
 After a shaky start, it was a lot of fun, just generally trying to stay afloat and spotting the turtles that were hanging out on the rocks.
 It cost $15 for an hour (+$20 deposit).
 You’ll find the rowboat rental spot just after Bethesda Fountain.

 You can also rent a bike to get around.
 We do suggest thinking twice before renting the horse-drawn carriages though.
-The horses are often overworked and, especially during the busier periods, hardly get any breaks from carrying around tourists all day.
+The horses are often overworked and, especially during the busier periods, hardly get any breaks from carrying tourists around all day.

 Manhattan has many great museums but for World-class art, you must head to The Metropolitan Museum of Art or 'The Met' on Upper East Side.
 With over two million works on display, it is the largest art museum in the United States.